 - Best Luxury Hotel: Eastin Grand Hotel Sathorn

 Don’t forget to also take a look at Airbnb.
 They have many accommodation options available in Bangkok, and many of them are cheaper than your average hotel.
-Click here to get $40 off your next booking with Airbnb.
+For recommendations, take a look at our list of the best Bangkok Airbnbs.